uptechteam/fe-cookbook/styling/styled-components.md

 ## Using styled-components with TypeScript

-To use styled-components with TypeScript, you will need to install the @types/styled-components package, which provides type definitions for the library.
+To use `styled-components` with TypeScript, you will need to install the `@types/styled-components` package, which provides type definitions for the library.

-`npm install styled-components @types/styled-components`
+`pnpm install styled-components @types/styled-components`

 Once you have installed the necessary packages, you can create your styled components like this: